Fort Boise: Fort Boise Park

 The City of Boise acquired a portion of the site in 1950 from the federal government after the Defense Department declared it surplus.
 Fort Boise Park was originally 40.37 acre in the old fort's southern corner, but in 1956, several acres were traded to the Idaho Elks organization (for their new hospital) in exchange for a site of approximately the same size of State Street.
 The site is currently about 33 acre in size.

-Fort Boise Park has a community center, six lighted tennis courts, three lighted softball fields, and a regulation lighted baseball diamond (for Boise High School & American Legion league play only).
+Fort Boise Park has a community center, six lighted tennis courts, three lighted softball fields, and a regulation lighted baseball diamond (for Boise High School and American Legion league play only).
 A skateboard park is located in the northwest corner of the park.
 It is below ground with transition walls varying in height from 3 to 6 ft.

 The final "wild west show" scene of the Clint Eastwood movie Bronco Billy was filmed in Fort Boise Park in October 1979.